-amount of times students participated in one or multiple interview 252 of 257
+amount of times students participated in one or Page 28 of 29 multiple interviewage 252 of 257

 VIP Rising Star Student Award Recipient 2020

 MACKENZIE STANLEY

 Community Needs Assessment Assistant Windsor Essex Community Health Centre

 Mackenzie's placement mentor Jodi Pearce said: "Mackenzie is dynamic, energetic, enthusiastic, smart and personable.
 Her contribution to the Community Needs Assessment has been extraordinary!
 She has very relevant experience and has great suggestions for accomplishing the goals of the project."